Mo0nrocket/webstarter-gulp/readme.md

 ```
 You will now notice that in the `public` folder there is a new `index.html` file which has been compiled from the `template` and `content` files in the `src` folder.

+### Working with Sass
+The project uses `sass/bootstrap` for speeding up creation of templates.
+All `Bootstrap` variables can be overwritten in your `Sass` files customize UI and design elements.
+For a list of all Bootstrap variables see `\node_modules\bootstrap\scss\_variables.scss`.
 ### gulpfile.js explained
 The gulp compile functions can be run together or individually.
 The functions are explained below:
 ```javascript